-If you haven’t already filled out the Flood Loss Questionnaire, downloaded the Flood Insurance Claims Handbook and/or downloaded and installed the Contents Buddy Phone App, please do that now by clicking on the item.
+If you haven’t already filled out the Flood Loss Questionnaire, downloaded the Flood Insurance Claims Handbook, please do that now by clicking on the item.
 The Flood Loss Questionnaire gives me additional information needed to complete your claim.
 The Flood Insurance Claims Handbook will give you some basic information about your coverage.
 If you have purchased Contents Coverage and will be making a claim on flood-damaged contents, you will need to signup, download, install and begin using the Contents Buddy Phone App to document all of your flood-damaged items.

 My job is not only to evaluate your damages, but to help you through this process.
 I built this website to answer some of your questions about what is involved in the claims process.
 My goal is to make this as smooth as possible for you.
 Each of the sections below provide information you will need as you rebuild your home.
 Please read through these sections.
 You will find answers to most of your questions and you will also get a better understanding of what’s ahead of you as you recover from this flood.